 Migrant deaths are unacceptably frequent, but most of them are not in trucks like this.

-It's the reason why it's a large story.
+And it's the reason why it's a large story.

 This kind of leads to the larger issue, and that is that these people tragically dying in this trailer is not the result of someone having access to a trailer.

-Alex loves to talk about how the border is wide open and how Biden's just letting everyone in, which really raises the question of why people would subject themselves to being smuggled in a super dangerous trailer, putting themselves at this kind of risk if they could just...
+Alex loves to talk about how the border is wide open and how Biden's just letting everyone in, which really raises the question of why people would subject themselves to being smuggled in a super dangerous trailer, putting themselves at this kind of risk if they could just walk right into the country.

-Alex wants to make immigration more difficult and make border enforcement more cruel, which will have the effect of making people more open to using desolation measures to enter the country and thus makes tragedies like this one more likely to happen in the future.
+Alex wants to make immigration more difficult and make border enforcement more cruel, which will have the effect of making people more open to using desperate measures to enter the country and thus makes tragedies like this one more likely to happen in the future.

 So Alex is actually talking about a correct headline here, but he's making stuff up.

-The International Organization for Migration runs a project called the Missing Migrants Project, that it seeks to quantify and record the number of deaths and disappearances there are among migrants around the world.
+The International Organization for Migration runs a project called the Missing Migrants Project that it seeks to quantify and record the number of deaths and disappearances there are among migrants around the world.

 They recently released their numbers for 2021, and the U.S.-Mexico border was the most deadly and most dangerous border crossing in the world.

-That should be a wake-up call, and also seems to run counter to Alex's ideas about a wide-open border.
+That should be a wake-up call, and also seems to run counter to Alex's ideas about a wide open border.

 Alex is making up that the Texas-Mexico border is the most dangerous and the Arizona-Mexico border came in second.

-The organization didn't report numbers like that, and this is just something Alex is riffing to make him sound like he knows more about this than he actually does, because he doesn't know shit.
+And this is just something Alex is riffing to make him sound like he knows more about this than he actually does because he doesn't know shit.

 He's also completely fabricating the tens of thousands number.